vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/01/063/05_tvaM_ha.md

 as a past tense, in keeping with its rendering in the first hemistich, but it would be possible to take it as a present in c, as Hoffman/Witzel Gotō do.
 The phrase asmád ā́ “(coming) from us” seems a bit heavy simply to express that it’s our horse, so there may be some racing terminology embedded here.

 In d ghanéva contains the old instr. ghanā́.
-The same phrase is found in
+The same phrase is found in I.36.16 and IX.97.16.